herontheb1rd/smc-speedtest/README.md

+# Updates
+(23/7/11):
-(23/7/11) Forgot this existed, so here's some unfinished/in progress stuff that I'm working on:
+Forgot this existed, so here's some unfinished/in progress stuff that I'm working on:
 -The actual Speedtest thing: found a library by taganaka that uses C++.
 Been tinkering with this for the past month, just need to figure out how to add CURL, OpenSSL, and LibXML.
 Hopefully it works.
 -Server side stuff: Uses PHP and MySQL.
 Pretty barebones, but it works I guess.